Pricing Models For Services: Best Guide to Equipment as a Service Model

 The equipment manufacturing industry is undergoing a radical paradigm shift with its pricing and selling approach, which involves Equipment as a Service (EaaS) and pricing models for services.
 In basic terms, this means traditional manufacturing industries are now introducing pricing models for services as opposed to traditional cost-plus product pricing models to generate more value from their large product portfolio of equipment.

-We ask: Can an EaaS pricing model really drive more profit value for industrial manufacturing industry and their customers or it is just a fad?
+We ask: Can an EaaS pricing model really drive more profit value for the industrial manufacturing industry and their customers?
+Or it is just a fad?
 And, if so, what are the best pricing models for services that manufacturers and industrial firms should know about when they price their products as a service?

 In this article, we will further define what Equipment as a Service is and we will provide the different pricing models for services using real-world case studies, including:

 Rolls Royce (Jet-Engines-as-a-Service)

 In addition, we will discuss the benefits of EaaS to OEMs and manufacturers and explain why Equipment as a Service is reaching critical mass in the industrial and manufacturing industries.

 We assert that for the model to work effectively, sellers and buyers have to recognise the value the equipment provides to the company and its customer base, and agree on how to share it.
 And that selecting the right pricing models for services is determined by the level of control the supplier has on how the equipment is utilised and what it provides for the company.